 Amy Lyon, a fifth-grade teacher from New Hampshire, created an entire grit curriculum based on the book The Optimistic Child by Martin Seligman, University of Pennsylvania professor and co-founder of Positive Psychology.
 Lyon uses the “grit pie” activity with her students to teach optimism and help them become aware of their thoughts.

 The pie represents an obstacle the student is facing.
 Each slice of pie symbolizes a cause of the problem.
 For each slice, students analyze whether their thoughts about the problem are permanent (“I’ll never be good at math”) or temporary (“My friend was talking too much and distracting me”) and whether they blame themselves (“I should have asked the teacher for help when I didn’t understand”) or others (“The teacher didn’t teach us this material!”).

-Point out that these issues are temporary and within your child’s control.
+Point out these issues are temporary and within your child’s control.
 How can your child make positive changes to resolve them?
-Completing this activity will show your child that the majority of obstacles can be overcome with problem-solving and perseverance.
+Completing this activity will show your child the majority of obstacles can be overcome with problem-solving and perseverance.

 9. Share Your Passions

-Show your child your excitement about activities outside of working and parenting, and devote time to developing these passions.
+Show your child your excitement about activities outside of working and parenting and devote time to developing these passions.
 Not only will this make you happier and more fulfilled, but it’ll also set a great example for your child about pursuing your passions.

 This will also encourage your child to openly share their own passions with you.
 Be supportive and interested in whatever your child is passionate about, and provide resources to help them explore and develop these interests.